What we do

 Training Tenant Advocates and community organistions

 Since our formation the Tenants' Union has been active in providing community education and training to representatives of tenants’ groups, social welfare agencies and government departments.
 We commonly provide training to over 1,000 people each year.
-We are an accredited Registered Training Organisation (RTO number 90048) and deliver the CHC42015 Certificate IV in Community Services.
 We have a calendar of training dedicated to providing the latest knowledge and skills to Tenant Advocates working in TAASs, so they can accomplish the best outcomes for tenants as well as further their professional development.